WWII Navy veteran gets a hero's sendoff

 Abatecola later assisted in a traditional flag folding ceremony, before presenting the familiar tri-cornered banner to Laurel Sims-Young, who had been Hollenback’s primary caregiver for the past decade.

-Also participating were members of the Foxboro Fire Department honor guard, who presented and retrieved the colors.
+Also participating were members of the Foxboro Fire Dept. honor guard, who presented and retrieved the colors.

 The service concluded with Rodriguez thanking those who attended on Hollenback’s behalf.